This course allows you to study subjects in history and a European language which relate to each other significantly.

 Written work

-All candidates are required to send in an essay on an historical topic, written in their own time as part of their normal school or college work.
-The deadline to submit written work is 10 November 2023.
-Further information on the written work requirements can be viewed here.
+For History, candidates are required to submit an essay on an historical topic, written in their own time as part of their normal school or college work.
+For Modern Languages, candidates are required to submit one piece of work in the target language to be studied, and one piece in English.

 Interviews